woojiahao/tp/docs/DeveloperGuide.md

 ## Implementation

-This section aims to describe the implementation of the features in UniCash.
+This section aims to describe the implementation of the features in UniCa$h.

-There are 3 main group of features we have came up with.
+There are 3 main group of features we have come up with.
-1. Transaction
+1. Transaction Management
-2. Budget
+2. Budget Management and Monitoring
-3. General
+3. General Utility Features

 ### Transaction

 <img src="images/unicash/TransactionClassDiagram.png" width="700" />

-UniCash tracks transactions with the use of `TransactionList` and `Transaction`. `TransactionList` acts as a wrapper for a list of `Transaction` that enforces no `null`.
+UniCa$h tracks transactions with the use of `TransactionList` and `Transaction`. `TransactionList` acts as a wrapper for a list of `Transaction` that enforces no `null`.

 The `Transaction` class is composed of the following fields